-Is Alcohol a Depressant?
+Is Alcohol a Depressant Drug?

 Is alcohol a central nervous system depressant?
 Alcohol slows the heart rate and breathing and dulls reflexes and response time through interactions with the central nervous system (CNS).
 In other words, it depresses multiple systems in the body that rely on communication with the CNS to function correctly.
-As a result, alcohol can cause slurred speech, disturbed perceptions, distorts judgment, lessens inhibitions, and an inability to react quickly.
+As a result, alcohol can cause slurred speech, disturbed perceptions, distorted judgment, lessened inhibitions, and an inability to react quickly.

 But what are the other depressant effects of alcohol?
 They include:

-- Lowered inhibition
+- Lowered inhibition.

-- Decrease in coordination
+- Decrease in coordination.

 Alcohol can help the brain produce more dopamine, but that’s only temporary.
-If someone drinks large amounts of alcohol, it can actually have the opposite effect and cause the person to suppress dopamine production.
-As a result, the person might feel:
+If someone drinks large amounts of alcohol, it can have the opposite effect and cause the person to suppress dopamine production.

 You might already know of the dangers of alcohol poisoning.
 This can happen when you exceed a BAC (Blood/Breath Alcohol Concentration) level of 0.2 mg/l.
 In this case, the depressant effects of alcohol can be so extreme that you can slip into a coma or even die.